tawaunl/tawaunlucas/content/publication/spleenglia/index.md

   with splenic nerves and come in close contact with immune cells.
 Spleen glia express genes required for communication with nerves and immune cells.
 Spleen glia are a transcriptionally unique glial type.
+# Summary.
+An optional shortened abstract.
+summary: Identfication and transcriptional characterization of glia in the spleen.

+tags:
+- RNAseq
+- Immunohistochemistry
+- In Situ

+featured: true
 ---